-The Champlin Foundation currently has two separate application timelines:
+The Champlin Foundation now has three separate application timelines:

+The online portal for capital grant applications opens at 12:00 am on December 15th and closes at 11:59 pm on January 15th.
+Application reviews begin after submission and continue throughout the winter and spring.

+The Distribution Committee will meet in mid-June to make their final decisions on funding requests.
+You will receive notice by the end of June and grant checks will be mailed by mid-July to those receiving support.

-The online portal for capital grant applications opens at 12:00 am on March 1st and closes at 11:59 pm on May 31st.
+The online portal for capital grant applications opens at 12:00 am on June 1st and closes at 11:59 pm on July 1st.
 Application reviews begin after submission and continue throughout the summer and fall.

-The Distribution Committee will meet in mid-November to make their final decisions on funding requests.
-You will receive notice by Thanksgiving and grant checks will be mailed in December to those receiving support.

-The online portal for campership grant applications opens at 12:00 am on September 1st and closes at 11:59 pm on October 15th.
-Application reviews begin after submission and continue throughout the month of November.